Sufficient Magnesium For Optimal Health

-- Drinking carbonated beverages on a regular basis adds large amounts of phosphates to your system, which will bind to the magnesium in your digestive tract and flush it out of your body.
+- Drink carbonated beverages on a regular basis.
+This adds large amounts of phosphates to your system.
+This binds to the magnesium in your digestive tract and flushes it out of your body.

-- Drinking caffeinated or alcoholic beverages daily stimulates the kidneys to excrete extra magnesium.
+- Drink caffeinated or alcoholic beverages daily stimulates your kidneys to excrete extra magnesium.

-- Eating sweets regularly (refined sugars) also causes the body to excrete extra magnesium through the kidneys.
+- Eat refined sugars and sweets regularly causes your body to excrete magnesium through the kidneys.

-- Both physical and emotional stress cause an outpouring of magnesium from cells into your bloodstream which helps us feel both energized and calm in a stressful situation.
-The more often we are stressed the more likely we will be depleted of our magnesium stores.
-This magnifies the stress because our body can’t send more magnesium to calm the situation.
+- Are often under physical and emotional stress.
+This causes magnesium to move from your cells into your bloodstream to help you feel both energized and calm in a stressful situation.
+This depletes your magnesium stores which then magnifies the stress you feel because your body can’t send more magnesium to calm the situation.

-- Taking prescription drugs like diuretics, heart medications, asthma medication, birth control pills or estrogen replacement therapy has been shown to reduce magnesium levels in the body by secretion in the kidneys.
+- Take prescription drugs such as diuretics, heart medications, asthma medication, birth control pills or estrogen replacement therapy can reduce magnesium levels in your body.

-- Taking a calcium supplement without magnesium or with magnesium in less than a 1:1 ratio.
-Taking too much calcium can have a negative effect on magnesium levels.
+- Take calcium supplements without magnesium or if you take too much calcium it can have a negative effect on your magnesium levels.